kingdavidch/blockchain-formative-2/question1/README.txt

 Sample Input/Output:
 ------------------
 When you run the program, you'll see:
-1. Initial UTXO state showing Alice and Bob's balances
+1. Initial UTXO state showing King and Jack's balances
-2. Transaction details for Alice sending to Bob
+2. Transaction details for King sending to Jack
 3. Updated UTXO state after the first transaction
-4. Transaction details for Bob sending to Alice
+4. Transaction details for Jack sending to King
 5. Final UTXO state showing remaining balances

 To compile and run: